dimitras/collos/task_list.md

 ## Samples

 * --remove taxon autocomplete in favor of selection--
-* tags instead of robust characteristics
+* --tags instead of robust characteristics--
-* container placement
+* --container placement-- Needs a bit more from container view
-* hiearchy visualizations - same as Containers? - needs multiple parents, ancestry gem seems to not have this.
+* -- hiearchy visualizations - same as Containers? - needs multiple parents, ancestry gem seems to not have this. -- Changed to using acts-as-dag gem --